-Manage CSFLE (Client-side Field level encryption) for Self-managed Connectors
+Manage CSFLE for Self-Managed Connectors

 CSFLE (Client-Side Field Level Encryption) is a security feature that allows you to safeguard sensitive data, such as personally identifiable information (PII), by enabling field-level encryption both at the producer and consumer levels.
 By encrypting and decrypting individual fields within your data, CSFLE ensures that access to sensitive information is tightly controlled, granting only authorized stakeholders access to the data they are permitted to see.
 For more information, see Protect Sensitive Data Using CSFLE.